The Principles of Training: The key things to incorporate and consider

 - Type: Increase the difficulty of the training you are doing.
 For example progress from walking to running, from accessory to free weights.

-This principle relates to the type of training that you do, it should be specific to you and your chosen sport.
-You should train the energy system which you use predominantly (e.g a runner and weight lifter will require different processes), and the fitness and skill components most important to your sport, for example, agility, balance or muscular endurance.
+This principle relates to the type of training that you do.
+It should be specific to you and your chosen sport.
+You should train the energy system which you use predominantly (e.g. a runner and weight lifter will require different processes), and the fitness and skill components most important to your sport, for example, agility, balance or muscular endurance.
 You should also test the components which are important in your sport to see your strengths and weaknesses, such as imbalances, speed, power, posture etc.

 So this principle means you should consider what key conditioning you can work on, in order to boost your performance.

 You can lose what you've gained if it's not maintained.
 If you stop training then the improvements you have made will be reversed.
-So if do not train for a period of time, or reduce the amount you are training, you may not be able to resume training to the same level as before, so it’s important to build the body back up progressively until you reach that level again.
+So if you do not train for a period of time, or reduce the amount you are training, you may not be able to resume training to the same level as before, so it’s important to build the body back up progressively until you reach that level again.

-You want to be careful with overtraining though, it is a very common problem when you don’t get enough rest during your training schedule, overdoing workouts to a point where it is having adverse effects on your results and progress.
+You want to be careful with overtraining though.
+It is a very common problem when you don’t get enough rest during your training schedule, overdoing workouts to a point where it is having adverse effects on your results and progress.
 This should not be confused with overload, which is the planned exposure to an increased workload and the right amount of rest in-between.
 Without the correct amount of rest, you will suffer from overtraining and your body won’t be able to correctly and safely perform the movements you need it to.

 Try to vary your training, to keep you interested and to give your body (and the muscles you’re using) a different challenge.
 This can be by switching up the movements to circuits in your usual training, or doing something else entirely.
 Many athletes will take part in a completely different sport in-between their main season to keep their fitness up whilst still having a rest!